boazbk/tcs/scripts/readme.md

 These scripts are based on an original version written by David Steurer and used for our  lecture notes on the Sum of Squares algorithm https://sumofsquares.org

+__ChristianMay21__

+I have begun trying to generalize these scripts to:
+a) allow it to be utilized by any windows user with little if any customization
+b) do so in such a way as to avoid editing currently existing files - everything else, for now, will be "layered on top" of Professor Barak's working implementation.
+This is so that increased utility is available for new users without forcing Professor Barak to change his implementation - I doubt he'd enjoy having to do that.

+So far, it appears I have gotten the latex rendering to work correctly - I'm currently working on the html, so that I can render the html and then hopefully tackle some html rendering bugs.

+I documented all of the dependencies I had to add - there may be a handful which were already on my system and therefore are not included here.
+Where possible, I have used .gitignore files and a python script (setup.py) to add file dependencies dynamically).

+## Getting up and running (kind of)
+* Install [pandoc](https://pandoc.org/installing.html).
+I used [Chocolatey](https://chocolatey.org/).
+This is used everywhere. `choco install pandoc`
+* Install [MiKTeX](https://miktex.org/download), following [these instructions](http://www.texts.io/support/0002/) (but using the first link in this bullet to get the executable).
+This will install XeLaTeX, which is used by the book filter script.
+* Install the python module bibtexparser: `pip install bibtexparser`.
+This is uesed by book-filter.py.
+* Run `setup.py` in the root directory - this copies files into the content folder to be used in rendering.